lourimi-ayoub/sweet-yokna/README.md

 - Fully responsive design for all devices

 ## Want Your Own Online Shop?
 If you like this site and would like to have a similar one created for your business, feel free to reach out!
 I can help you build a custom website tailored to your needs.
-Contact me at [your email address or contact link].
+Contact me at [ayoub.lourimi@issatso.u-sousse.tn].

 ## Live Demo
 You can view the live demo of the website here: [Sweet Yokna Demo](https://sweet.x10.mx/)